 Make ice globes

 Ok, so this first attempt was more fun making them than the end result.
-The ones in this picture didn’t actually freeze, but that’s because it didn’t get cold enough during the day we were doing all of these snow activities.
+The ones in this picture didn’t actually freeze, but that’s because it didn’t get cold when we were doing all of these snow activities.
+If that’s the case where you live (or if you want to do it other than in deepest winter) then just pop them in the freezer overnight and you’ll get the same effect.
 The idea is that you fill balloons with water, add some food colouring and leave them out to freeze.
 Once frozen, remove the balloons and you have a lovely ice globe.
-We’ll try them again this year, but I’d recommend using water balloons rather than normal balloons and not making them too big – I think that’s where we went wrong.

 Build an igloo